 The relevance of KPI 4 is considered high.
 The transition toward renewable energy represents the most significant challenge for the company and its sector.
 This KPI covers the whole electricity generation business activity of the group linked to the conventional generation and renewables generation through Enel Green Power.
-Enel has committed not only to selling 100% renewable electricity by 2040, but also to withdrawing from the gas sales business by the same year and gradually phasing out coal-fired generation by 2027 - addressing both sides of the challenge to achieve full decarbonization.
+Enel has committed not only to selling 100% GHG-free electricity by 2040, but also to withdrawing from the gas sales business by the same year and gradually phasing out coal-fired generation by 2027 - addressing both sides of the challenge to achieve full decarbonization.

 The magnitude of the SPTs related to KPI 4, which reflects their ambition, is also considered high.
-The SPTs represent a consistent and significant improvement compared with the company's BaU scenario, despite a lower average annual increase from 2022 to 2040 (+2.3 percentage points) compared with past performance between 2017 and 2021 (+3.1 percentage points), which already indicated significant efforts to increase renewable energy capacity.
+The SPTs represent a consistent and significant improvement compared with the company's BaU scenario, leading to a share of 100% GHG-free installed capacity by 2040.
+The significant efforts to increase renewable capacity is evidenced by the substantial increase (+23 percentage points) since the baseline in 2017.
+We expect the increases in the near- and mid-term future to continue at a somewhat slower pace.

 Peer benchmarking shows that Enel's SPTs linked to KPI 4 align with the sector's top performers.
-Enel has increased its 2030 SPT to 80%, which seems slightly less ambitious than EDP's renewable installed capacity target to reach 100% by the same year.
+Enel targets a share of 80% renewables over total installed capacity by 2030, which seems slightly less ambitious than EDP's renewable installed capacity target to reach 100% by the same year.
 However, most peers only commit to increasing renewable energy capacity in absolute gigawatt terms, without specifying a percentage relative to their total capacity generation, which limits full visibility.
 Furthermore, few companies have a target for renewable installed capacity linked to a reduction in fossil fuel-based electricity generation, such as Enel's commitments, which we believe are more ambitious than absolute increases in renewable capacity in gigawatt terms.

 The SPTs go beyond sector standards.
-The International Renewable Energy Agency (IRENA) estimates that to meet the objectives of the Paris Agreement, the share of renewable energy in the power sector would need to increase from 31% in 2017 to 86% by 2050.
-Meanwhile, according to the IEA's Net Zero Scenario, the share of renewables worldwide in the electricity and heat sectors will reach 40% by 2030 and 78% by 2050.
+The International Renewable Energy Agency (IRENA) estimates that to meet the objectives of the Paris Agreement, the share of renewable energy in the power sector would need to increase from 31% in 2017 to 86% by 20505.
+Meanwhile, according to the IEA's Net Zero Scenario, the share of renewables worldwide in the electricity and heat sectors will reach 39% by 2030 and 76% by 20506.
 Enel's target to achieve 80% of its power generation from renewables by 2030 and 100% by 2040 is therefore much higher than the IEA's Net Zero Scenario.
-Furthermore, Enel is significantly exceeding the targets in the European context even after the European Commission increased the headline 2030 target for installed renewables capacity from 40% to 45%.
+Furthermore, Enel is significantly exceeding the targets in the European context even after the European Commission increased the headline 2030 target for installed renewables capacity from 40% to 42.5% with the aspiration to reach 45%.